 Your health visitor can visit you at home, or you can see them at your child health clinic, GP surgery or health centre, depending on where they’re based.
 Your health visitor will make sure you’ve got their phone number.

-My HV is going way above the role outlined by the NHS and forcing me to engage with the team is causing me undue stresses and hassle.
+My Health Visitor is going way above the role outlined by the NHS and forcing me to engage with the team is causing me undue stresses and hassle.

 Am I worried about the repercussions of formally withdrawing from the service?
 Perhaps but I’m confident in our parenting techniques and abilities.
 Until any welfare or developmental issues are raised to us then I absolutely refuse to continue to engage in the charade.